 - Horatio Alger Association and Honeywell Award grant ten outstanding students every year to pursue STEM education.
 It is a need-based scholarship program that has awarded more than $159 million to 20,000 students.
 Applicants must be a first-year college student attending any of the organizations’ partner institutions.

 - IBM Ph.D.
 Fellowship Awards Program emphasizes the collaborative nature of research.
 The program supports faculty, students, and academic institutions in making real innovative efforts in the STEM industry.
 Qualified students receive a stipend for living, travel expenses, as well as support for conferences.
-For the academic year 2019-2020, recipients are awarded $25,000 for their education.
+For the academic year 2020-2020, recipients are awarded $25,000 for their education.

 Online academic institutions continue to expand their already diverse online degree offerings.
 On top of the list is Bachelor’s of Science in Computer Science (BS CS) online program.
 Traditionally, CS is a hands-on course, putting importance on in-person lectures and collaborative learning.
 However, both the online and the brick and mortar computer science degree adopts the same set of curriculum.
 Both highlight key courses in the field, development of core competencies among computer science majors.
 Graduates from both academic format secure high-paying and rewarding jobs after completing the degree.

 The online Bachelor of Science in Computer Science degree requires the completion of 120 credit hours.
 Since technology has grown more advanced over the years, online learning has become more interactive.
 Online programs take advantage of the many online learning platforms, especially Blackboard.
 These technologies allow students to engage with their peers, professors, and other computer science professionals to expand their network.
 The level of sophistication in online discussions is now akin to having an in-person discussion.
-A survey revealed that 40% of students prefer taking classes online.
+A survey revealed that 30% of students prefer taking classes completely online.
 Since CS majors are highly dependent on their computers, taking classes wherever, whenever is a sure advantage.

 Most online schools encourage their students to build a profile where they can communicate with other students.
 Notably, American Sentinel University has set up a messaging platform where their students can exchange emails, notes, lectures, and other materials.
 Also, at the University of Michigan-Flint, Masters of Computer Science engage with their professors, and members of the different departments to develop software and programs for educational purposes.
 Opportunities in online education are endless.
 Find the perfect program for you and check whether or not it is accredited by ABET.